 As of March 2014, three children of one family have been reliably diagnosed with LYS.
 A child in another family died before a definitive diagnosis could be made.

-Organizations related to Levy-Yeboa Syndrome
+Levy-Yeboa Syndrome Resources

 The information in NORD’s Rare Disease Database is for educational purposes only.
 It should never be used for diagnostic or treatment purposes.
 If you have questions regarding a medical condition, always seek the advice of your physician or other qualified health professional.
 NORD’s reports provide a brief overview of rare diseases.
 For more specific information, we encourage you to contact your personal physician or the agencies listed as “Resources” on this report.